 Earlier, the state Cabinet approved the setting up of the steel plant named Rayalaseema Steels on 3,500 acre land.
 The plant requires an outlay of about Rs 18,000-20,000 crore and it will have capacity of three million tonnes per annum.

 The State Government itself had engaged Geological Survey of India (GSI) for doing the exploration work of Obulapuram Mines (G2 Survey: for ascertaining iron ore resource availability) which is a pre-requisite for finalization of the feasibility report.
-However, in spite of several reminders and reviews of the Task Force, this information has not been given by the State Government so far,” it said.
+However, in spite of several reminders and reviews of the Task Force, this information has not been given the State Government so far,” it said.

-“MECON, a premier steel consulting company, has been engaged by the Task Force to prepare the draft feasibility report and it has been struggling to get this information in order to finalize the draft report which is almost final except for the information on mines and the iron ore availability,” it added.
+“MECON, a premier steel consulting company, has been engaged the Task Force to prepare the draft feasibility report and it has been struggling to get this information in order to finalize the draft report which is almost final except for the information on mines and the iron ore availability,” it added.